yomboprime/Rodon2018/doc/3_CPUBoard.md

 It is recommended to set a static IP so you won't have to find CPUBoard in the network each time.

-## Project board

-The custom board used and designed for this project uses a [FriendlyArm NanoPi-Duo SBC](https://www.friendlyarm.com/index.php?route=product/product&path=69&product_id=197), which is a SBC in very small factor with only pin headers broken out.

-The second version of this SBC, the [NanoPi Duo 2](https://www.friendlyarm.com/index.php?route=product/product&path=69&product_id=244) is pin compatible, exposes a camera connector (OV5640) and has 1080p@30fps YUV hardware decompression (though without support in the latest mainline kernel 4.11.2 at the moment) Both versions are interchangeable to use in this project mother board, the only difference being that the first one will require an USB 2.0 camera, while the second one can use a 1080p OV5640 camera.
-Oh, and also has better WiFi chip and has Bluetooth 4.1.

-The features of the mother board are:

-- Supply voltage is 5V through micro-USB
-- 2 x USB 2.0 connectors
-- Microphone input minijack
-- Stereo output minijack
-- Composite video output exposed in pin headers (not used in this project)
-- 2 x UART, I2C exposed in pin headers

-The Kicad design of this board is located [here](https://github.com/yomboprime/CPUBoard).

-## The software: CPUBrain

-The code for this board is W.I.P. and is not completed yet.

-The robot server software which runs in CPUBoard is called CPUBrain and it is written in js.
-It runs in Node.js, which is a multi-platform runtime for the js language.

-### Running CPUBrain in CPUBoard
+### Running Neocortex in CPUBoard

 #### Executing to test it

 To simply do a run test of the software, do just:

-- `cd Rodon2018/CPUBrain/`
+- `cd Rodon2018/software/Neocortex/`
 - `npm start`

 Press (ctrl-c) to exit at any time.

 #### Run at system startup

-To execute CPUBrain at system startup automatically, usually adding these lines at the end of the `/etc.rc.local` file will suffice:
+To execute Neocortex at system startup automatically, usually adding these lines at the end of the `/etc.rc.local` file will suffice:

-- `cd /absolute_path_to_Rodon2018/CPUBrain/`
+- `cd /absolute_path_to_Rodon2018/software/Neocortex/`
 - `npm start || exit 1`
 - `exit 0`

-The system will have to be shutdown by the client web interface or from a ssh terminal.
+In this configuration, the system will have to be shutdown by the client web interface or from a ssh terminal.

 #### Running the web interface in a client